 While having a resume means you’re looking for a job, having a LinkedIn profile does not send the same signal.

-So they will add phrases like “open to new opportunities” or “seeking the next exciting challenge” or “seeking a position in...”
-I always tell all my clients, however, not to add these phrases to their profile, or anything else that indicates they are looking.
+However, it is not good to add these phrases to their profile, or anything else that indicates they are looking.
 Here’s why.

 This preference is partly the result of the psychology around playing hard-to-get, and partly because of a bias against those who are unemployed.

 This unfair and unfortunate bias has been documented.
 So you don’t want to put any verbiage in your profile that serves to underscore your currently unemployed status.
-If you do happen to be currently unemployed, here are a few ways to overcome this bias:
+If you do happen to be currently unemployed, by the way, here are a few ways to overcome this bias:

-If you’ve helped friends, family or colleagues for free using your expertise, you are now a consultant.
-You don’t need to advertise you weren’t paid for your valuable consulting work.
+For example, join an association that represents your job target, and run a committee for them.
+Or if you’ve helped friends, family or colleagues for free using your expertise, you are now a consultant.
+You don’t need to advertise that you weren’t paid for your valuable consulting work.

-If employed, this indicator will be hidden from recruiters at your organisation to protect your privacy.
+If you’re currently employed, this indicator will be hidden from recruiters who work at your organisation, to protect your privacy.